marconasuto/coral/README.md

 Assessing which customers are going to churn enables:
 - Planning actions to retain customers
-Set KPIs for retention
+- Set KPIs for retention

 Key factors for marketing campaigning are:
-- knowing what the target audience is
+- Knowing what the target audience is
-- Costs and CAC (cost per acqusition)
+- Costs and CAC (Cost per ACqusition)
-- Potential revenues and ARPU (average reveues per user)
+- Potential revenues and ARPU (Average Reveues Per User)
-- Potential profits and ROI (return on investment) Conversion rate
+- Potential profits and ROI (Return On Investment)
+- Conversion rate

-The minimum conversion rate for profitable campaigning is around 40%.What is key, though, is what percentage of CAC we want to consider to calculate costs.
+We assessed that the minimum conversion rate for profitable campaigning is around 40%.
+What is key, though, is what percentage of CAC we want to consider to calculate costs.
 Usually for retention campaign it's lower than the CAC.
-If we would consider lower CAC, we can expect lower conversion rates as KPIs.
+If we would consider lower our CAC, we can expect lower conversion rates as KPIs.
-With a conv. rate of 40%, we can expect a max ROI of 36%.
+In the images above we assumed a max marketing cap per user during a retention campaign equals to the CAC.
+We estimated that with a conv. rate of 40%, we can expect a max ROI of 36%.

 ## Future works